ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 *Recipe users* of ESMValTool will be able to successfully run *integrated recipes* using a *release*, since all *backwards-incompatible changes* introduced between *releases* will have been fixed before the *release* is created.
-Please note the broken recipe policy:  **TODO: Add link to broken recipe policy**
+Please note the :ref:`broken recipe policy<broken-recipe-policy>`.

 However, *recipe developers* working on *user recipes* must be provided with information to enable them to adapt their code to resolve issues